mirix/approaches-to-diarisation/emotions/README.md

 I have added a new script that computes sentence-wise  [VAD/PAD](https://en.wikipedia.org/wiki/PAD_emotional_state_model) values using the [audEERING model](https://huggingface.co/audeering/wav2vec2-large-robust-12-ft-emotion-msp-dim).

-It uses as inputs the WAV and SRT files produced by the diarisation script located in the upper level folder.
+It takes as inputs the WAV and SRT files produced by the diarisation script located in the upper level folder.

 This script (test_emotions.py) works with Python 3.11 and possibly previous versions and the requirements should be straightforward to install.